gmenounos/kw1281test/README.md

 The tool is written in .NET Core 3.1 and runs under Windows 10.
 It may also run under Windows 7, macOS and Linux but I have not tried them.

-If you don't have the .NET Core SDK installed, you can download a precompiled version from the Releases page: https://github.com/gmenounos/kw1281test/releases/
+You can download a precompiled version from the Releases page: https://github.com/gmenounos/kw1281test/releases/

 Otherwise, here's how to build it yourself:

 ##### Compiling the tool
-For now you will have to compile the tool yourself.

 1. You will need the .NET Core SDK, which you can find here: https://dotnet.microsoft.com/download